 Compare Capital One Venture Rewards Cards

 Capital One offers two travel rewards cards, VentureOne and Venture Rewards.
-Unlike the VentureOne card, the Venture Rewards card has a $59 annual fee, but it comes with a bigger sign-up bonus and earns 2 miles per dollar instead of VentureOne’s 1.25 miles.
+Unlike the VentureOne card, the Venture Rewards card has a 95 annual fee, though it's waived the first year.
+However, it comes with a bigger sign-up bonus and earns 2.0 miles per dollar, instead of VentureOne’s 1.25 miles.

 |Sign-up bonus||50,000 miles||20,000 miles|